-Here’s a question every parent wants to know the answer to: How does it take my child to learn to swim?
-What most parents want to know is how long before their kids acquire the most important water safety skills necessary to save themselves from drowning (please keep in mind that no child is ever drown-proof; always supervise your children carefully).
+Here’s a question every parent wants to know the answer to: How long does it take my child to learn to swim?
+What parents want to know mostly is how long before their kids acquire the most important water safety skills necessary to save themselves from drowning (please keep in mind that no child is ever drown-proof; always supervise your children carefully).

 A truthful answer is: there is no universal answer because each child is different.
 The process of learning to swim depends on many factors (we will discuss the most important ones later in the article).